wedeling/FabUQCampaign/README.md

  1. `cd $fab_home && fab localhost campaign2ensemble:$sim_ID, campaign_dir=$campaign_dir`
  2. `cd $fab_home && fab localhost uq_ensemble:$sim_ID`

 The run directory `$campaign_dir` is available from the EasyVVUQ object.
-The FabSim results directory (`~/FanSim3/results`) has (by design) the same structure as the EasyVVUQ run directory, so the results can simply be copied back, in this case via
+The `campaign2ensemble` results directory (located in `~/FanSim3/results`) has (by design) the same structure as the EasyVVUQ run directory, so the results can simply be copied back, in this case via

 `cp -r ~/FabSim3/results/ade_example1_localhost_16/RUNS/Run_* $campaign_dir/runs`